Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 - Click `Export SVG` to save the chart with results (displayed in the main view on the right side of the application) to any directory of your machine
 - Click `Legal notice` to view information about the application and legal notices for libraries used

-## Building your own bundled executable

-In order to build your own bundled executable, you have to run `build.py`.
-The building process can take several minutes.
-In the end you should find an executable file in a newly created folder `dist`.

-You can change the type of application to be built using the `.env` file by changing the `APP_MODE` value:
-`APP_MODE=gui`
-or
-`APP_MODE=console`

-Be aware that the building process has been tested with on a Windows 11 64-bit machine.
-For other systems you might need to change the code of `build.py` and the PyInstaller configuration.

 ## Roadmap

 The following features are to be implemented in further versions of the software